Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce functionalities

 - design information architecture within an application or website.

 - Salaries for junior or entry-level web developers can range from £19,000 to £25,000.

 - Mid-level and senior web developers usually earn between £25,000 and £35,000.

-Salary size will also depend on the type of company and its location.
-For example, salaries are usually higher in London and when employed by a large company.
-However, progression to a senior or lead developer may be faster within a small company.
+Salary also depends on the type of company and its location.
+For example, salaries are usually higher if you're working in London and are employed by a large company.
+However, progression to a senior or lead developer may be faster within a smaller company.

 Income figures are intended as a guide only.

-Web developers typically work normal office hours (9am to 5pm, Monday to Friday).
-However, those working for agencies may be expected to work longer or irregular hours to meet deadlines, or to work on projects for clients in different time zones.
+However, if you work for an agency you may be expected to work longer or irregular hours to meet deadlines, or to work on projects for clients in different time zones.

 What to expect

 - Remote work and self-employment are common as the only equipment needed is a good quality computer and internet connection.
 Companies may advertise for web developers on a completely remote basis.